livechat/design-system/src/components/TooltipNew/PopperTooltip.md

 <h3>PopperTooltip</h3>

-PopperTooltip component is a base component which menages positioning and keyboard events of its content.
-Under the hood it uses 2 libraries:
+PopperTooltip component is a component which menages positioning and keyboard events of its content.
+Under the hood it uses 2 main libraries:
 - [Popper.js](https://popper.js.org) - a positioning engine which calculate the position of an element to make it possible to position it near a given reference element,
 - [React Popper](https://github.com/FezVrasta/react-popper) - React wrapper around Popper.js

 Usage of popper props (`eventsEnabled, modifiers, placement, positionFixed, referenceElement`) is described in [Popper.js docs](https://popper.js.org/popper-documentation.html).

-Component visibility state can be controlled or uncontrolled - it depends on value of `triggerActionType` prop.
+Component visibility state can be controlled or uncontrolled - it depends on value of `triggerActionType` property.

+PopperTooltip component should be used in the React applications.

 ```js
 const tooltipPlacements = [